 The consultant visited the project site for the collection of baseline data.
 The Rapid Social Appraisal method was applied to discover the facts (empirically verifiable observations or verifying the old facts) of the prevailing socio-economic and cultural conditions of the project area.

-The data of flora and fauna of the project site was obtained during field visits and meetings and consultations were held along the project location.
+The data of flora and fauna of the project site was obtained during field visits.
+Meetings were held with expert Environmentalists from public and private institutions/organizations.

 1.8.3 Pubic Consultation